Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/5_Banner_Ads.md

 ## Introduction
 Banner ads occupy a spot within an app's layout, either at the top or bottom of the device screen.

+**Note: Pangle only supports 300x250 and 320x50 for the traffic outside of Chinese Mainland at this time.**

 ## Precondition
 Create an app and banner ad placement on Pangle platform
  - Create an application: [Application] -> [App] -> [Add App]